CommandFusion/XBMC/README.markdown

 ### Some troubleshooting ideas
 1. Make sure the settings used are correct.
 Use the same settings as under the XBMC's "Network -> Services".
-1. Make sure that the port used are not being used by other programs or being blocked by firewall.
-Try changing the port number to a not commonly used port.
+1. Make sure that the port used is not being used by other programs or being blocked by firewall.
+Try changing the port number to a less commonly used port.
-1. Make sure the options "Allow control of XBMC via HTTP" and "Allow programs on this system to control XBMC" is selected.
+1. Make sure the options "Allow control of XBMC via HTTP" and "Allow programs on this system to control XBMC" are selected.
 1. Try to send some JSON commands directly using tools like [Google Chrome's Simple Rest Client](http://voxcommando.com/forum/index.php?action=dlattach;topic=10.0;attach=436;image) to test for feedback and connectivity.

 ### Additional notes